 As a resource for workshops, graduate seminars or faculty in-service programs, it provides an unparalleled overview of the field and a common language and vocabulary for building a media literacy program in a school or district.
-The First Edition of Literacy for the 21st Century -- which covers only media deconstruction and CML's Five Key Questions for analysis -- is available in Spanish and Turkish, as well.
-As a service to the media literacy field, he First Edition/English version is available for FREE.
-This groundbreaking book pulled together the various elements of media literacy into one source and was first published in 2002.
+Literacy for the 21st Century is available in Spanish, Portuguese, and Turkish, as well.

 2. Professional Development PowerPoint.
 Reading about media literacy is one thing; experiencing media literacy is another!
 The goal of this PowerPoint presentation is to provide an Aha! moment in understanding your relationship with media, and providing practice in applying CML's basic framework for deconstructing media messages in a way that encourages "seeing" media in entirely new ways.